THE MILTON KEYNES SONG BOOK

 All Change! was first staged at Stantonbury Theatre in 1977; it was a tremendous success and revived there in 1986.
 In 1999, it was the first-ever play to be staged at the new Milton Keynes Theatre.
 The title song of the first version of the play – now stored in LAMK’s music archive – had been written by J Cunningham; but more than two decades on from that first performance, there were many more new citizens of Milton Keynes, and many more new musicians.
 The play charts the upheaval, and excitement, of change… and in parallel with the influx of changes for Milton Keynes, the 1999 title song was designed to reflect this.

-Kevin Adams says of his revised song that the chorus notes behind the words All change! were inspired by the shout of platform porters as they urged passengers to disembark; and as it was the song for the finale, it suggested the hope and vision of a new life ahead, not least through the uplifting key shift into the final chorus.
+Kevin Adams said of his revised song that the chorus notes behind the words All change! were inspired by the shout of platform porters as they urged passengers to disembark; and as it was the song for the finale, it suggested the hope and vision of a new life ahead, not least through the uplifting key shift into the final chorus.

 A town built for the railway man,